KyleMayes/vulkanalia/tutorial/book/src/setup/logical_device_and_queues.md

 ## Specifying the layers to enable

-The next piece of information we need to provide bears a resemblance to the `vk::CreateInstanceInfo` struct.
+The next piece of information we need to provide bears a resemblance to the `vk::InstanceCreateInfo` struct.
 Once again we need to specify any layers or extensions we want to enable, but this time any specified extensions are device specific rather than global.

 An example of a device specific extension is `VK_KHR_swapchain`, which allows you to present rendered images from that device to windows.
 It is possible that there are Vulkan devices in the system that lack this ability, for example because they only support compute operations.
 We will come back to this extension in the swapchain chapter.